HBCompass/hackbright/Exercise11/README.md

 Go through the exercises on [RegexOne](http://RegexOne.com).
 It will sometimes let you pass without actually satisfying the conditions, so make sure you're as thorough as possible.

 If you complete them all, write regular expressions to find the following patterns.
 Use egrep on the included word file.
+Pipe your output (using |) to the 'wc' command to get a line count.

     From the file 'words'
     1. All the words that begin with the letter a, independent of case (17096 words)